 In this article, we will review the variables that can impact the cost so that you can be better informed in making a mold purchasing decision.

-First, let us talk about the merits of having a mold built in the United States.
+The merits of having a mold built in the U.S.

 The Rodon Group has been in this business long enough to have worked with, or attempted to work with, molds that were created in Asia (more specifically, China).
 Many of these molds are not built to meet strict tolerances because they don’t have to be.
 In China, they have a staff of people who can file, chip and sand parts to make sure they fit the bill.
 As labor costs rise in China, this no longer becomes an affordable manufacturing process.
 In addition, molds made in other countries are made from lesser quality steel.
 Again, this causes quality issues and shortens the life of the mold.
 Most high-production molders in this country use only the best steel available for the mold base and cavities.
 They utilize the latest technology in CNC machining and have seasoned tool makers who know how to create molds that meet the highest performance standards.
 We highly suggest you consider using a U.S. manufacturer for you molding needs.